 In the alley is a long row of stands, each displaying hundreds of amulets.
 Behind these is a small row of shops, also selling amulets and Buddha images.
 The displays attract a variety of people, using magnifying glasses to check the wares.

-In Thailand, amulets were first made in temples and handed out to followers of the Buddha’s teachings to provide them with a constant reminder of the Buddha’s values, or to commemorate highly respected monks after their death.
+In Thailand, amulets were first made in temples and handed out to followers of the Buddha’s teachings to provide them with a constant reminder of the Buddha’s values or to commemorate highly respected monks after their death.

 These days, amulets blessed by well-regarded Buddhist monks still sell well and some types are hard to get, resulting in growing demand and a market based not only on Buddhist beliefs but also on potential profit.

 Many Thai police officers and soldiers wear amulets when on duty.
-They may wear bullet-proof jackets but the amulet is probably more important in raising their spirits and their confidence when they have to go into harm’s way.
+They may wear bullet-proof jackets, but the amulet is probably more important in raising their spirits and their confidence when they have to go into harm’s way.

-“Amulets selling in the center come from many places,” says Khun Sorn.
-“Some are new.
+Amulets being sold at the market come from many places.
+Some are new.
 Some are old and command high prices.
-The hottest three items at the moment are amulets depicting two famed monks Luang Por Tuat and Luang Por Chem of Chalong Temple in Phuket and Jatukam amulets.
-Prices of amulets can range from a couple of hundred baht to as much as 100,000 baht.”
+The hottest 3 items at one point were amulets depicting 2 famed monks, Luang Por Tuat and Luang Por Chem of Chalong Temple in Phuket as well as the Jatukam amulets.
+Prices of amulets can range from a couple of hundred baht to as much as 100,000 baht (and even more).

-“If you are a collector, amulets are not something you buy in a rush,” Khun Sorn notes.
-“You need time to look and learn about each piece.
-Many of the Asian customers who come to us bargain a lot but they rarely buy.
+According to one of the sellers, if you’re a collector, amulets aren’t something you’d buy in a rush.
+You need time to look and learn about each piece.
+Many of the Asian customers who come here bargain a lot, but they rarely buy.
 Those who do buy are usually traders who will resell the amulets in their home countries.

-“Western buyers are different.
-They are usually not window shopping.
-They actually buy amulets and then wear them or keep them in their homes as religious objects.”
+Some sellers also consider that Western buyers are different.
+They’re usually not window shopping.
+They actually buy amulets and then wear them or keep them in their homes as religious objects.

 With antique Thai amulets in high demand – and commanding high prices – fakes do appear.
 The experts can spot them, either using their experience and their magnifying glasses or even using technology such as X-rays.